KelTech-Services/MediaRoulette/README.md

 ## How to Use

 ### 1. Sign In
-Open PlexRoulette in your browser and click **Sign in with Plex**.
+Open MediaRoulette in your browser and click **Sign in with Plex**.
 You'll receive a code to enter at [plex.tv/link](https://plex.tv/link).

 ### 2. Configure Libraries
 After signing in, go to **Settings** and select your Plex server and libraries (Movies and/or TV Shows).